ALL TOURS NOW CLOSED

 After the walking tour, you will have a further 1 hour 45 minutes to explore Kilkenny at your own leisure.
 The city’s compact nature means that all the points of interest are easily accessible by foot and you will have plenty of time to visit an attraction if you wish (admission is not included).
 You may choose to visit the famous 12th century Kilkenny Castle, in the heart of the city on the banks of the River Nore, or you could visit Rothe House, a magnificent example of a wealthy silk merchant’s home containing multiple medieval exhibits; including priceless Viking artefacts and a medieval garden.

-Kilkenny has a proud food heritage and you will have the opportunity to enjoy lunch while in the city, your tour guide will be happy to make some recommendations.
+Kilkenny has a proud food heritage and you will have the opportunity to enjoy lunch (at your own cost) while in the city, your tour guide will be happy to make some recommendations.
 Depart Kilkenny at 12:30pm.

 WICKLOW MOUNTAIN TOUR